Greyhound Board of Great Britain: Accreditation

 The GBGB is an independently audited body which is accredited by UKAS.
 UKAS accreditation requires periodic audit of systems and procedures and is a guarantee that high professional standards are being met.
 Moreover, the annual independent audit of the GBGB's accounts gives further assurance to the public and to the sport's funding body, the British Greyhound Racing Fund.

 Welfare

 The GBGB recently published its injury and retirement statistics for 2017.
 It also reiterated its commitment to greyhound welfare.

 Greyhound Racing has attracted the interest of animal welfare group for many years.
 The GBGB takes part in a number of welfare forums and has good working relations with representatives from other bodies such as the Dogs Trust and Battersea Dogs & Cats Home.
 They also report on welfare to DEFRA and the All-Party Parliamentary Greyhound Group.
-Nevertheless, the minority of animal rights activists remain opposed in principle to the sport and hold periodic demonstrations at venues.
+Nevertheless, animal rights activists remain opposed to the sport.

+Regulatory powers

+Any person in the registered sector is subject to the GBGB Rules of Racing and the Directions of the Stewards, who set the standards for greyhound welfare and racing integrity, from racecourse facilities and trainers' kennels to retirement of greyhounds.
+There are Stewards' inquiries, and then disciplinary action is taken against anyone found failing to comply.

+The GBGB have no regulatory power over people or greyhounds that are not registered with them or over Irish racing and breeding.